Join us for our Fall 2020 Public Lecture

 - Enroll in just one or two classes, or complete all four to earn a Diplomado from the Universidad Nacional Autónoma de México.
 This specialized credential is available only at the University of Arizona.

 - Each of the four courses is mutually exclusive—completing the first course is not required for any of the other courses.

 - The Diplomado is issued by the Universidad Nacional Autónoma de México (UNAM).

 - University of Arizona students will receive University of Arizona academic credit for each course.
 See your academic advisor for more information on elective and degree requirements.
 Those who complete all four courses will also receive the UNAM Diplomado.

 - Professional participants are not eligible to receive University of Arizona academic credit.

-- Each course consists of three in-depth class sessions meeting every other week, plus self-paced reading assignments during the intermediary weeks.
+- Each course consists of in-depth class sessions, plus self-paced reading assignments during the intermediary weeks.
 At the end of each course, a required short paper will be due.
 The paper may be written in English.

 - Professional participants may attend in-person at the University of Arizona College of Law or access the classroom live online.
 The livestream will allow you to fully participate and ask questions.
 Lectures will also be recorded and available for viewing after class time.